corcorana/restingIAF/iaf_short.md

 The LM procedure was also markedly less accurate in the SNR = 0.10 condition, where it registered more than double the RMSE of SGF-resolved peaks.
 Average LM estimation error converged with that of the SGF technique in higher SNR conditions, although the magnitude of worst errors (*maxDiff*) remained elevated relative to SGF-generated PAF estimates.

-To give a flavour of how smoothing may have influenced the PSD estimates generated by `pwelch` at each SNR level, a selection of simulated PSD functions are illustrated in [Figure 17].
+To give a flavour of how smoothing may have influenced the PSD estimates generated by `pwelch` at each SNR level, a selection of simulated PSD functions are illustrated in Figure 4.
 Both techniques return identical PAF estimates at the higher SNRs.
 The SGF also tends to attenuate peak height, as would be expected of a smoothing procedure.
 The SNR = 0.30 panel reveals one instance where the application of the smoothing procedure to a reasonably blunt component results in the erroneous ascription of PAF to a neighbouring frequency bin.